-The candidate documents are only available during the official candidate filing period:
+Nomination documents are only available during the official candidate filing period:

-FIRST DAY TO FILE: LAST DAY TO FILE: July 13, 2020 (E-113) August 7, 2020 (E-88)
+FIRST DAY TO FILE: LAST DAY TO FILE: January 11, 2021 (E-113) February 5, 2021 (E-88)

-If you are running for an office that requires a Nomination petition, do the following:

-- Call MCE at 831-796-1499 to obtain the nomination petition. - The form can be sent via encrypted email, downloaded on secured website, or picked-up in-person at MCE.

-Two Appointments

-- 1) Initial Phone Appointment (approximately 20-30 minutes): - a.
-Answer a series of questions that will serve to complete the printed candidate forms: - Code of Fair Campaign Practices - Permission to Post - Ballot Designation Worksheet (proposed ballot designation + 2 alternatives) - Declaration of Candidacy (name on ballot) - b.
-Ballot Designation Worksheet will be sent to candidate via encrypted email to complete additional questions. - c.
-Email Microsoft Word of Candidate Statement of Qualifications (if applicable). - d.
-Schedule In-Person Appointment to sign candidate forms and bring in applicable forms. - 2) In-Person MCE Appointment (approximately 10 minutes): - a.
-Bring identification card and wear a mask upon arrival. - b.
-Bring completed Ballot Designation Worksheet (if not returned to MCE via email). - c.
-Bring completed Form 501. - d.
-Bring completed Form 700. - e.
-Bring a copy of Form 410 OR completed Form 470 (only one will apply). - f.
+Pre pare fo r your candidacy.
+Verify you are registered to vote in the district for the office you plan to run for.
+Prepare any campaign contact information you want MCE to share with voters (phone numbers, email address, website, if applicable).
+This information will be due at the time of filing and will not be accepted after the close of the candidate filing period.
+Review the Phone Meeting Questionnaire Checklist to help you prepare.
+Schedule appointments - (1) initial phone/Zoom appointment and (2) in-person MCE visit to sign candidate forms if applicable (signatures may be executed via zoom and returned to Elections) 1.
+Initial Appointment.
+Call MCE at (831) 796-1499/Zoom a meeting link will be sent to you-approximately 20-30 minutes.
+You will be asked for personally identifying information including date of birth, driver's license/last four of SSN, and residential address.
+Answer a series of questions that will serve to complete the printed candidate forms: FPPC forms 501, 410/470, 700 Code of Fair Campaign Practices Permission to Post Ballot Designation Worksheet (proposed ballot designation + 2 alternatives) Declaration of Candidacy (name on ballot) Ballot Designation Worksheet will be sent to candidate via encrypted email to complete additional questions.
+Email Microsoft Word version of the Candidate Statement of Qualifications (if applicable).
+Finalize how signatures will be obtained on applicable forms.
+2. In-Per son MCE Appointment.
+Bring identification card and wear a mask upon arrival - approximately 10 minutes.
+Return or sign completed Ballot Designation Worksheet (if not returned to MCE via email).
+Return or sign completed Form 501.
+Return completed Form 700 (due by 5pm on February 5th).
+Bring a copy of Form 410 OR completed Form 470 (only one will apply).

+PLEASE NOTE: All documents must be executed in front of an election official either via Zoom or in-person.

 Bring signed/dated copy of candidate statement of qualifications and pay costs by check or money order (if applicable).

-PLEASE NOTE: You must come to MCE to sign your official nomination documents OR you will not be a qualified candidate for the November 3, 2020 Election.

-For any walk-ins, with no scheduled appointments, we ask that you utilize the phone meeting option.
-We can collect your candidate information for the nomination documents and have it 100% complete for signing and check marks where applicable.
-Once the information is collected and the documents are printed, we will call you to come into the office for official signing.
+Walk-ins, with no scheduled appointments, will require a phone meeting to collect your candidate information for the nomination documents and have it 100% complete for signatures.
+Once the information is collected and the documents are printed, we will call when documents are ready to sign.